 Amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk (\) in the Medical Benefits Chart.
+These services are marked with an asterisk () in the Medical Benefits Chart.

-Services that are covered for you Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if it is ordered by your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-There is no coinsurance, copayment, or deductible for members eligible for this in-network Medicare-covered preventive screening.
+Services that are covered for you

+🍑 Abdominal aortic aneurysm screening

+A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get an order for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.

+There is no coinsurance. copayment, or deductible for members eligible for this innetwork Medicare- covered preventive screening.